-Vice President, Academic Affairs, Gwinnett Technical College
+Vice President, Academic Affairs

-Prior to joining Gwinnett Tech in 2007, Alexander worked in the Career Management Center at Vanderbilt University’s Owen Graduate School of Management and taught courses in composition, literature and developmental studies at the University of North Alabama.
+Prior to joining Gwinnett Tech in 2007, Alexander worked in the Career Management Center at Vanderbilt University’s Owen Graduate School of Management and taught courses in composition, literature, and developmental studies at the University of North Alabama.

-During her tenure at Gwinnett Tech, Alexander has served as an instructor, program director and dean of education.
+During her tenure at Gwinnett Tech, Alexander has served as an instructor, program director, and dean of education.
 Alexander earned a Bachelor of Arts in English from the University of North Alabama and a Master of Arts from the University of Mississippi.
 She is also a 2015 graduate of Leadership Gwinnett.

-Executive Director, Human Resources
+Vice President, Human Resources

 Prior to joining Gwinnett Tech in 2010, Cox worked in Human Resources at Children’s Healthcare of Atlanta.